abstrctn/open-gs/README.md

-This is an OSX application that registers and responds to the `gs://` protocol, letting you open Google Cloud Storage URIs from a browser or command line in the Google Cloud Console.
+This is an OSX application that registers and responds to the `gs://` and `s3://` protocols, letting you open Google Cloud Storage and Amazon S3 URIs from a browser or command line in your web browser.

-It wraps the `https://` protocol, opening your default browser to `https://console.cloud.google.com/storage/browser/<ORIGINAL_URI>`.
+It wraps the `https://` protocol, opening your default browser to `https://console.cloud.google.com/storage/browser/<ORIGINAL_URI>` or `https://console.aws.amazon.com/s3/buckets/<ORIGINAL_URI>`.

 ## Installation